 The wall itself is also an issue when it comes to the location of the radiator.
 Masonry, brick or block walls are strong, so the radiator options available are considerable.
 Studwork walls require that the radiator is hung from the studs, so this can limit both size and shape of radiator.

-Don’t block the radiator by putting a sofa or other large piece of furniture in front of it as this will stop it heating the room efficiently.
+Don’t block the radiator by putting a couch or other large piece of furniture in front of it as this will stop it heating the room efficiently.
 Draping curtains over it is also a bad idea.